 Small felt toys and other functional felt items are the perfect way to start!
 Felt combines well with embroidery floss and needles and is not tedious at all, as hand-sewing is infamous for being.
 Small accessories are perfect for hand-sewing, and these skills will be essential for finishing off many machine projects as well.

-From there, graduate to a basic sewing machine, but keep the projects small and easy.
+From there, graduate to a basic sewing machine (Check out my list of the best sewing machines for beginner sewers), but keep the projects small and easy.
 Consider investing in an inexpensive online class, or go for a free trial with CreativeBug where you can take ongoing classes for a very low monthly fee.
 You can even try a book with beginner projects.
 Stick to non-stretch, thin fabrics and avoid thick and bulky fabrics, as well as stretch knits and slippery fabrics.
 Upcycle old clothing to practice your technique, and get fat quarters for smaller scale crafts.

 These easy crafts can help you learn to sew while having fun creating something functional.